 The Parks and Recreation Sales Tax Fund is used to account for revenues received from a dedicated three-eighths of one percent sales tax for parks and recreation.
-A portion of the revenues is pledge to retire the 2013B Series G.O.
-Bonds issued for renovation of the outdoor aquatic center.
-The balance is dedicated to other parks and recreation expenses, both capital and operating.
-The ending fund balance was \$ 1.5 million at December 31, 2021.
-This fund balance will be utilized in the next few years for some significant improvements to the City's existing parks including a new tennis court in Victor Andersen Park and new restrooms and shelter at Mohawk Park.
+A portion of the revenues was pledged to the 2013B Series G.O.
+Bonds issued for renovation of the outdoor aquatic center which were retired in 2023.
+The balance is dedicated to other parks and recreation capital expenses.
+The ending fund balance was \$3.4 million at December 31, 2023.

-The Street Sales Tax Fund is used to account for revenues received from a dedicated one-quarter of one percent sales tax for street reconstruction.
-Most of the revenues are pledged to retire 2012A Series G.O.
-Bonds issued for the Martway and Johnson Drive improvements.
+The Street Sales Tax Fund is used to account for revenues received from a dedicated sales tax for street reconstruction.
+Over the last ten years, most of the revenues were pledged to the 2012A Series G.O.
+Bonds issued for the Martway and Johnson Drive improvements which were retired in 2022.
 The balance of the revenue is utilized for ongoing street maintenance projects.
-The ending fund balance was \$701,737 at December 31, 2021.
-The sales tax was renewed by Mission voters in September of 2021 for another 10-year period at three-eighths of one percent.
+The ending fund balance was \$1 million at December 31, 2023.

-The Stormwater Fund is used to account for stormwater fees assessed on all property in the City.
+The Stormwater Fund is used to account for stormwater fees assessed on all property in the City, as well as stormwater special assessments.
 The assessment is a factor of an equivalent residential unit (ERU), single-family homes paying one ERU and larger properties paying a multiple of ERUs based on the amount of impervious surface.
-The ending fund balance was \$ 1.27 million as of December 31, 2021.
-The decrease in the fund balance was primarily due to the use of proceeds from the 2019A Series G.O.
-Bonds to pay for completion of the Rock Creek storm channel improvements in fiscal year 2021.
+The ending fund balance was \$1.5 million as of December 31, 2023.

 The Solid Waste Fund is used to account for a solid waste fee assessed on all residential properties in the City to pay for solid waste collection.
-The ending fund balance was \$ 4,594 as of December 31, 2021.
+The ending fund balance was \$70,088 as of December 31, 2023.

 The Capital Improvement Fund accounts for resources used to construct and maintain infrastructure in the City.
-Revenue is primarily derived from an allocation of seven mills of the City's overall property tax rate of 16 mills that is collected with the General Fund property taxes.
-This seven mills is transferred from the General Fund to the Capital Improvement Fund each fiscal year.
-A portion of this revenue is dedicated toward the debt service for the 2013 Series G.O.
-Bonds for Johnson Drive improvements.
+Revenue is primarily derived from the transfer of a significant portion of the City's overall property tax collected in the General Fund.
+This allocation is transferred from the General Fund to the Capital Improvement Fund each fiscal year.
+A portion of this revenue was dedicated toward the debt service for the 2013C Series G.O.
+Bonds for Johnson Drive improvements which were retired in 2023.
 The balance is used for street improvements budgeted each year.
-In fiscal year 2020, the City spent \$ 1.3 million for the repaving of Lamar Avenue (a major north/south thoroughfare) from Shawnee Mission Parkway to Foxridge Drive.
-The City received a reimbursement for a portion of the project cost through the Johnson County Assistance Road System (CARS) and from a Safe-Routes to School Grant provided through the Federal Highway Administration.
-In fiscal year 2021, expenditures were made from this fund for curb and gutter work around the City in anticipation of the 2022 Street Overlay program.
-As of December 31, 2021 the fund had an ending fund balance of \$ 282,009.
+In fiscal year 2023, the City spent \$4 million for the Foxridge (CARS) Phase II Project.
+The City received reimbursement for a portion of the project cost through the Johnson County Assistance Road System (CARS), and a partial reimbursement from the neighboring City of Roeland Park.
+The City also spent \$2.5 million for the 2023 residential Street Preservation Program.
+As of December 31, 2023, the fund had an ending fund balance of \$1.3 million.